parkercrook/Prayerify/README.md

-# 🙏 Prayerify
+# Prayerify

-A beautiful and intuitive prayer management app built with .NET MAUI, designed to help you organize, track, and engage with your prayers in a meaningful way.
+An intuitive prayer management app built with .NET MAUI, designed to help you organize, track, and engage with your prayers in a meaningful way.

 ## ✨ Features